GTAmodding/gta3script-specs/SPECIFICATION.md

 newline := ['\r'] `\n` ;
 ```

-Each line should be interpreted as if there was no whitespaces in either ends of the line.
+Each line should be interpreted as if there is no whitespaces in either ends of the line.

 A *token character* is any character capable of forming a single token.